 In an effort to control the costs of services, share health information, and improve the efficiency of processing healthcare reimbursements, there have been numerous regulations, standards, and policies enacted.
 Unfortunately, the administrative burden of these regulations and technologies appear to have outweighed the benefits.
 In “A Comparison of Hospital Administrative Costs In Eight Nations: US Costs Exceed All Others By Far” from Health Affairs, it is estimated that 25% of U.S. hospitals’ total spending is administrative costs.
 The industry has spent mightily on EHRs, Electronic Health Records, but only a small percentage of medical records are transferred between providers.
 Most patients still lack access to a complete health record across their providers.

 Clinicians Are Experiencing Record Burnout

 The increased administrative effort of regulations and the burden of cumbersome EHRs impact both the cost of care and the wellbeing of the care providers.
 In “From Triple to Quadruple Aim: Care of the Patient Requires Care of the Provider” from Annals of Family Medicine, it is stated that as many as 46% of U.S. physicians will experience symptoms of burnout and 68% of family physicians would choose a different specialty if starting their career anew.
-The emotion impact on physicians from burnout cannot help but trickle down to physician’s assistants, nurses, and other clinical and administrative staff.
+The emotional impact on physicians from burnout cannot help but trickle down to physician’s assistants, nurses, and other clinical and administrative staff.
 This situation becomes unsustainable as we face a growing elderly population and shortages in healthcare professionals.